 Use Vinegar When Cleaning Paint Brush

 Vinegar is an acid, so it can help lift water-soluble paints off of your brush bristles more easily than soap does.
-It's also gentle enough to damage the bristles, which makes it great for acrylic or oil paints.
+It's also gentle enough to damage the bristles, which makes it great for oil or acrylic paints.

 - Pour some vinegar into a container and fill it with water.
 Submerge your paintbrush in the vinegar-water mixture and let it soak for 10 minutes.